ham-radio-software/D-Rats/README.md

 ## Supported systems

-This is in flux at the moment for this fork.
-Currently this is only being tested on Anti-X linux, which can run both the experimental version and the stable version.
+Currently this experimental fork is only being tested by John Malmberg on Anti-X linux, which can run both the experimental version and the stable version and Msys2 mingw64 on Microsoft Windows which can only run the python3 version.

+Anti-X Linux is a Debian based distribution that will run on older systems with limited memory.

-This version requires GTK-3.
+This version requires Python 3.7+ and GTK-3.

-Only the d-rats_repeater function is currently working under Python3.

-Eventually the python2 support will likely be removed from this fork.

-### Older Text

-This program ONLY work with older Linux distributions that still include Python2, GTK2, etc.
-Support for this program on newer distributions is NOT possible until major porting work is completed.

-On Ms Windows the program works only when compiled on Windows XP 32 bit and distributed keeping some of the DLLs related to GDI and Networking of that version.
+For now support or the pre-built executables has been dropped.
+You will need to install a Python 3 interpreter.

+John Malmberg will not be installing or testing any Python interpreter that requires a paid license for commercial work, even if that license allows free non-commercial use.
+Some Pythons distributions for Microsoft Windows have this restriction.

 ---

 ## Release notes

+See the NEWS.rst file, and for unreleased code also see the changes directory.

-see change log:
+For the 0.3 releases see the change log:
 <https://github.com/ham-radio-software/D-Rats/blob/master/changelog>

 ---